Metaswitch/sprout/README.md

 *   bono, the Clearwater SIP edge proxy
 *   restund, the STUN/TURN server used by Clearwater
 *   sipp, a SIP stress tool used for testing Clearwater.

-Project Clearwater is an open-source IMS core, developed by [Metaswitch Networks](http://www.metaswitch.com) and released under the [GNU GPLv3](http://www.projectclearwater.org/download/license/).
-You can find more information about it on [our website](http://www.projectclearwater.org/) or in [our docs](http://clearwater.readthedocs.org/en/stable/).

 ## Sprout and Bono